deepansha14/Web-development-14/README.md

 # Web-development-14
-This is for web dvelopment.
+This is for web development.